lakejs/lake-docs/reference/toolbar.md

   `state`

-  A `SelectionState` object that specifies the state of the current selection.
+  A [SelectionState](/reference/types.md#selectionstate) object that specifies the state of the current selection.

-  <<< @/src/selection-state.ts

 * Return value: